How to Protect Your Wealth From Hackers

 In some ways, we’re just like hackers.
 We both want wealth, and we’d both prefer it to come to us easily.

-If this is a situation you’d like to avoid, then it’s time to reevaluate your cybersecurity standards.
-By taking a few simple steps, you can increase your protection against cyber criminals exponentially.
+If this is a situation you’d like to avoid, it’s time to reevaluate your cybersecurity standards.
+By taking a few simple steps, you can exponentially increase your protection against cyber criminals.

 Who’s Being Targeted?

 While they may seem like mysterious cyber geniuses, hackers are also lazy.

 Sure, they could probably find a way to hack almost anyone if they focused all of their resources on it, but more often than not, they’d rather hack someone unprepared and uneducated.
 And there’s no shortage of these targets.

 According to a University of Maryland study, a hacking incident occurs every 39 seconds.
 Hackers affect roughly one in three Americans every year.

 One reporter detailed her story of how a poorly secured GrubHub account may have led to hackers stealing $13,000 from her bank account.